arnaud00013/SARS_CoV_2_haplotypes_Tajima_D_2020_time_series/README.md

 b) Inputs (files you need to copy into the workspace):

--->"Hussingroup_Inter_db_consensus_sequences.fasta": This file contains the consensus sequences in the database
+-->"Hussingroup_Inter_db_consensus_sequences.fasta": This file contains the consensus sequences in the database (This file is too large to be uploaded in Github.
+Contact the main author for access)

 -->"HussinGroup_Interdb_metadata.csv": Metadata of the consensus sequences